astronomer/docs/learn/airflow-setup-teardown.md

 In Airflow any task can be designated as a setup or a teardown task, irrespective of the operator used or the action performed by the task.
 You can freely decide which tasks are setup tasks and which are teardown tasks.

-You can turn any existing tasks into setup and teardown tasks and define relationships between them, e.g. define which setup and teardown tasks should be connected.
+You can turn any existing tasks into setup and teardown tasks and define relationships between them to create setup/teardown groupings, i.e. define which setup and teardown tasks should be connected.

+Tasks that run after a (set of) setup task(s) and before the associated teardown task(s) are considered to be in _scope_ of this specific setup / teardown grouping.
+Usually these tasks will use the resources set up by the setup task which the teardown task will dismantle.

 If you are using the `@task` decorator you can use either the [.as_setup() and .as_teardown() methods](#setup-and-teardown-methods) or the [`@setup()` and `@teardown()` decorators](#setup-and-teardown-decorators).
 For traditional operators use the [`.as_setup()` and `.as_teardown()` methods](#setup-and-teardown-methods).

-Tasks that run after a (set of) setup task(s) and before the associated teardown task(s) are considered to be in _scope_ of this specific setup / teardown grouping.
-Usually these tasks will use the resources set up by the setup task which the teardown task will dismantle.

 ### Regular DAG vs using Setup/Teardown

-Setup and teardown tasks can help you write more robust DAGs by making sure resources are setup up in the right moment and torn down even when worker tasks fail.
+Setup and teardown tasks can help you write more robust DAGs by making sure resources are set up in the right moment and torn down even when worker tasks fail.

 The DAG below is not using Airflow setup and teardown functionality.
 It sets up its resources using the regular `provision_cluster` task, runs three worker tasks using those resources and finally tears down the resources using the `tear_down_cluster` task.

 ![DAG without Setup/Teardown - all successful](/img/guides/airflow-setup-teardown_nosutd_dag.png)

 The way this DAG is set up, a failure in any of the worker tasks will lead to the `tear_down_cluster` task not running.
 This means that the resources will not be torn down and will continue to incur costs.
-Additionally, any downstream tasks depending on `tear_down_cluster` will also fail to run unless their [trigger rules](managing-dependencies.md#trigger-rules) have been configured explicitly.
+Additionally, any downstream tasks depending on `tear_down_cluster` will also fail to run unless their [trigger rules](managing-dependencies.md#trigger-rules) have been configured explicitly to run independent of upstream failures.

 ![DAG without Setup/Teardown - upstream failure](/img/guides/airflow-setup-teardown_nosutd_dag_fail.png)

-You can turn the `provision_cluster` task into a setup task and the `tear_down_cluster` into a teardown task by using the code examples shown in [Setup and teardown syntax](#setup-and-teardown-syntax).
+You can turn the `provision_cluster` task into a setup task and the `tear_down_cluster` into a teardown task by using the code examples shown in [.as_setup() and .as_teardown() methods](#as_setup-and-as_teardown-methods).
 In the graph shown in the **Grid** view the setup task will now be marked with an upwards arrow, while the teardown task is marked with a downwards arrow.
-Setup and teardown tasks that have been configured to have a relationship will be connected by a dotted line.
+Once the [setup/teardown relationship](#defining-setupteardown-relationships) between `provision_cluster` and `tear_down_cluster` has been configured they turn into a setup/teardown grouping and are connected by a dotted line.
 The tasks `worker_task_1`, `worker_task_2` and `worker_task_3` are in the scope of this setup/teardown grouping.

 ![DAG with Setup/Teardown - all successful](/img/guides/airflow-setup-teardown-syntax_dag_successful.png)